eead-csic-compbio/scripting_linux_shell/session1.md

 The *apt* manager is the the easiest way to install software in Ubuntu systems.
 You'll need to use a special command named `sudo` that allows authorized users to do management tasks.
 In our VM, our 'osboxes.org' user is one of those users.

-For example, we want use the `git` command to be able to clone the GitHub repository used in this course.
+For example, we want use to the `git` command to be able to clone the GitHub repository used in this course.
 However, the `git` command is not installed in our system.
 To install `git`, type the following commands on your terminal:

 ```